ajavamind/A3DCamera/README.md

 #### Bluetooth Remote Control
 Three Bluetooth devices can be connected to the Beam Pro tablet simultaneously: Game controller, keyboard, and a mouse.
+A disadvantage of the Game controller is that it disconnect times out after about 15 minutes, whereas the mouse does not disconnect.

 ##### Bluetooth Game Controller Remote Control
 Here is the current key mapping for a 8BitDo Bluetooth game controller in Android mode.
 The controller must be paired with the Beam Pro.